datawire/quark/docs/tutorials/rpc-basic/contract.rst

 a.
 Define a class called Response inside the hello package

 b.
-Add a String property called responsyStuff to the class.
+Add a String property called result to the class.
 This will hold the contents of the response body.

 See :ref:`this page <part2ContractFinished>` for the file state at the end of Part 2.